Long-term visa for remote work FAQ

 Applicants who are employed can provide a copy of their employment contract if it states their monthly salary.
 Self-employed applicants could provide information on the work they will be doing from Iceland and how much they will earn for that work, e.g., a contractor agreement.

 In other words, it does not matter how much money applicants have in the bank.
-More important is the proof of the amount contracted employees and self-employed workers will be earning while working from Iceland.
+More important is the proof of the amount that contracted employees and self-employed workers will be earning while working from Iceland.

 11) What are the requirements for children entering Iceland on a remote work long-term visa?